jcu-eresearch/redbox-language-editor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project automatically deploys itself to GitHub Pages via GitHub Actions to be hosted at https://jcu-eresearch.github.io/redbox-language-editor/.

 ## Code standards

 All code written in this project is linted via `eslint` and its default